The cost of camp is $285.00 and includes a 4-H t-shirt, lodging, meals, programs, instructional class materials, and transportation by chartered bus.

 Henrico 4-H Camp Orientation

-Jamestown 4-H Center Open House
+Jamestown 4-H Education Center

+Join us at the Jamestown 4-H Education Center Family Fun Day and Open House on Sunday, June 2, from 1:00pm – 4:00pm.
 Jamestown 4-H Educational Center is located outside of Williamsburg along the banks of the James River.
 With 16 wooded and open acres, Jamestown 4-H Center maintains a rustic atmosphere.

 Check-In, Transportation & Pick-up

-Henrico, VA 23223
+HENRICO, VA 23223

-Check-In: 8:15am on Monday, August 4th.
+Check-In: 8:15am on Monday, July 29th.

 At check-in, campers will verify their names, deposit funds in the camp bank, turn in all medication (with medication form), and obtain a boarding pass for the bus.

-Pick-up: About 11:30am on Friday, August 8th.
+Pick-up: About 12 noon on Friday, August 2nd.

-Adults should arrive by 11:15am (no earlier than 11:00am) on Friday to pick up campers.
+Adults should arrive by 11:45am (no earlier than 11:30am) on Friday to pick up campers.
 Check-out procedure can begin prior to the campers arrival.

 CHECK-OUT PROCEDURE– Campers will remain on the bus until signed out.
 Adults will be returned their camper’s bank envelope and medication.
-They will then receive a pass to take to the bus to claim their excited camper.
+They will then receive a pass to take to the bus to claim their camper.
 This check-out policy is for the youth and the parent’s protection to assure the appropriate permitted person is the one who will be picking up the youth.
 Please list persons permitted to pick up camper on the bottom of the Health History Form.